Cyberian-Dev/entitykb/docs/index.md

 ### Capabilities

-EntityKB provides a focused set of core capabilities that can be built upon:
+EntityKB provides a focused set of core capabilities that can be extended and enhanced:

 * **Graph-based data model** for storing of entities (nodes) and their relationships (edges).